Member Company Efforts to Combat Coronavirus Outbreak

 Otsuka Announces No-Cost Access to its Medicines for Eligible, Newly Uninsured Patients in the US.
 More information here.

-Furthermore, in the United States, the Pfizer Foundation has provided a $500,000 grant to International Medical Corps.
+In the United States, the Pfizer Foundation has provided a $500,000 grant to International Medical Corps.
 The funding will support the provision of urgently needed supplies to front-line health care workers, provide training, and deploy medical strike teams.
 Pfizer Inc has also donated select antibiotics to Direct Relief to manage complications related to COVID-19.
 The company and The Pfizer Foundation have also announced the commitment of $40 million in medical and charitable cash grants to help combat the global health effects of the COVID-19 pandemic in the U.S. and around the world.
 The donation addresses the urgent needs of partners who are working to slow the spread of the virus within communities and strengthen vulnerable health care systems against future public health threats.
 Pfizer is also responding to patient and health care provider needs during this unprecedented time by donating additional critical medicines and vaccines in the U.S. and around the world.

 Sanofi Pasteur, the vaccines global business unit of Sanofi, will leverage previous development work for a SARS vaccine which may unlock a fast path forward for developing a COVID-19 vaccine.
 Sanofi is collaborating with BARDA, expanding the company’s long-standing partnership with the Authority.
 Sanofi will use its recombinant DNA platform to produce a 2019 novel coronavirus vaccine candidate.
 The recombinant technology produces an exact genetic match to proteins found on the surface of the virus.
 The DNA sequence encoding this antigen will be combined into the DNA of the baculovirus expression platform, the basis of Sanofi’s licensed recombinant influenza product, and used to rapidly produce large quantities of the coronavirus antigen which will be formulated to stimulate the immune system to protect against the virus.